How Long to Keep Insurance Records

 Home Insurance

 Home insurance usually renews annually.
-So, you should keep your old insurance policies until your new policy kicks in.
+So, you should keep at least until your new policy begins, and ideally for a few years afterward, especially if there’s any risk of claims, disputes, or tax implications.
 But you should check for any unresolved claims when your policy expires.
 If you still have outstanding insurance claims, keep the documents until they’re resolved.

 Car Insurance

 Canadian car insurance policies usually last one year.
-The same rules apply here – you should keep old documents like your proof of insurance until your new policy starts.
+The same rules apply here – you should keep at least until your new policy begins, and ideally for a few years afterward, especially if there’s any risk of claims, disputes, or tax implications.
 If you have any outstanding car accident claims, resolve them first before tossing your old policy documents.

 Life Insurance